 Teaching Race Anthropologically

 One of my favorite articles for teaching race anthropologically is John Relethford’s 2009 Race and global patterns of phenotypic variation.
-It’s readable, concise, up-to-date, and provides a perhaps better short phrase for teaching race as a “culturally constructed label that crudely and imprecisely describes real variation” (2009:20).
+It’s readable, concise, and provides a perhaps better short phrase for teaching race as a “culturally constructed label that crudely and imprecisely describes real variation” (2009:20).

 One very good article for teaching race in a reader is “Ten Facts about Human Variation” by Jonathan Marks in Human Evolutionary Biology (2010).
 This reader was initially only available as expensive hardcover, but a paperback offering makes it much more reasonable.
 With articles by Nina Jablonski, Barry Bogin, and Lawrence Schell, it seems worth considering.